-For formal settings napkins are placed on the left of the forks, one inch from the edge of the table, online with the plate and silverware.
+Napkin Placement -For formal settings napkins are placed on the left of the forks, one inch from the edge of the table, online with the plate and silverware.
 Open edges may be placed towards the plate and table edge, or towards the left.

-- Table China:
+Table China- Plates to include charger should be placed 1" from the edge of the table

-- Plates to include charger should be placed 1" from the edge of the table. - Main course or Dinner plate is a 10" plate in diameter. - Luncheon plate is a 9" plate in diameter. - Flat dessert or salad plate is 8" in diameter. - Soup plate is 9" to 10" in diameter.
+Main course or Dinner plate- 10" Luncheon plate- 9" Flat dessert or salad plate- 8" Soup plate- 9"- 10"